craigk5n/k5ncal/README.txt

 This package makes use of the following packages.
-The class files from these packages are bundled into the k5nCal jar file, so you do not need to download them separately.
+The class files from these packages are bundled into the k5nCal jar file, so you do NOT need to download them separately.

 k5n Java Calendar Tools: